Gaius Iulius Caesar Octavianus

 He was the protector of fine arts and surrounded himself with people of art (Maecenas, Virgil, Horace).
 In Roman literature, the period of Octavian’s reign is called the “golden age”.
 In 17 BCE Octavian organized a wonderful celebration of the century (Ludi Saeculares).

 He also proved his talent in the field of rhetoric and literature, creating numerous texts, which, unfortunately, did not survive to our times.

-- at least a dozen or so orations, including several funeral;
+- at least a dozen or so orations, including several funerals;

-- philosophical treatise “Encouragement for philosophy” (Hortationes ad philosophiam);
+- a philosophical treatise “Encouragement for philosophy” (Hortationes ad philosophiam);

-- philosophical treatise “Encouragement for philosophy” (Hortationes ad philosophiam);
+- a philosophical treatise “Encouragement for philosophy” (Hortationes ad philosophiam);

 - a polemical letter “A response for Brutus about Cato” (Rescripta Bruto de Catone);

 - biography of Druzus (Drusi vita);